 Cut the beverages.
-Twelve ounces of Budweiser packs in about 140 calories (see: beer belly).
-Now, multiply that by three, then multiply that sum by the number of beer bongs done in a night.
+Twelve ounces of Budweiser packs in about 140 calories.
+Now, multiply that by three, then multiply that by the number of beer bongs done in a night.
 Yowza.
 Or how about those cans of pop?
-(You non-midwesterners may know this as soda.)
+(You non-Midwesterners may know this as soda.)
 A can of Mountain Dew has over 100 calories.
-As a caffeine junkie (and once a poor college student), I realize that it's difficult to give up either pop or beer.
+As a caffeine junkie (and once a poor college student), I realize that it’s difficult to give up either pop or beer.
 Start small.
-Unless you like diet or light, don't switch.
-Just minimize the amount of beverages.
+Unless you like diet or light, don’t switch.
+Just minimize the number of beverages you drink in a day.
 Having two instead four can cut hundreds of calories.
 See?
 Easy.

 Watch portion sizes.
-Having that extra one- or two-hundred calorie slice on top of a 1,200-calorie burger is bad enough.
+Having that extra one- or two-hundred calorie slice of cheese on top of a 1,200-calorie burger is bad enough.
 Imagine what it does when you supersize it with a double patty and double slices of cheese.
 Instead of one or two hundred extra calories, it becomes two or four hundred extra calories.
-Instead of munching on iceberg lettuce and pretending you're happy, simply cut back a smidgen on the portion sizes.
-Have half the amount of beer you'd normally have (see: belly fat).
+Instead of munching on iceberg lettuce and pretending you’re happy, simply cut back a smidgen on the portion sizes.
+Have half the amount of beer you’d normally have.
 Have a half cup of ice cream instead of two cups.
 You can still have the delicious stuff, but without as many calories.

 Walk.
 No, no one really wants to exercise.
-And for those people who don't even walk around, committing to an 18-month gym membership is unlikely.
-So, just walk.
+And for those people who don’t even walk around, committing to an 18-month gym membership is unlikely.
+So just start walking.
 Walk to get the mail.
 Walk around the mall.
 Walk your dog.
-Walk to wherever it is you're going.
+Walk to wherever it is you’re going.
 Find reasons to walk, no matter how small.
-Wearing comfortable shoes frequently can help remind/encourage yourself to keep on your toes.
+Wearing comfortable shoes frequently can help remind and encourage you to keep on your toes.
 (No one actually expects to walk in four-inch platforms, no matter how cute.)
 Walking briskly for one hour burns 300 calories.
-That's two beers.
+That’s two beers.